appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 ## Props

 -   **dataField** `string | Array<string | DataField>` [required]
-    SearchBox accepts an Array in addition to String, which is useful for searching across multiple fields with or without field weights.<br/>
+    database field(s) to be connected to the component's UI view.
+Accepts a String or an Array of either String or `DataField` type.
+The latter is useful for searching across multiple fields with field weights.<br/>
-    Field weights allow weighted search for the index fields.
-This prop accepts an array of numbers.
-A higher number implies a higher relevance weight for the corresponding field in the search results.<br/>
-    You can define the `dataField` as an array of objects of the `DataField` type to set the field weights.<br/>
+    Think of field weights as a way to apply weighted search.
+To use field weights, you can define the `dataField` prop as an array of objects of `DataField` type.<br/>
     The `DataField` type has the following shape:
     ```ts
     type DataField = {